Do a business energy audit

 No

-Employing energy efficiency design principles and using building materials that help with its energy performance will impact on the amount of energy the building will use.
+Investigate energy efficiency design principles and building materials that will impact energy performance.

 Do external doors automatically close?
 Yes